 Full Courts in the Original Jurisdiction

-The Federal Court of Australia Act 1976 requires that certain matters must be heard and determined by a Full Court (comprising three or more judges) sitting in the Court's original jurisdiction including:
+The Federal Court of Australia Act 1976 external link requires that certain matters must be heard and determined by a Full Court (comprising three or more judges) sitting in the Court's original jurisdiction including:

 - Matters where the Chief Justice has determined that a matter is of sufficient importance it is appropriate that a Full Court hear a matter pursuant to section 20(1A) of the Federal Court of Australia Act.

 - matters brought in the Court's original jurisdiction from a decision of a tribunal or authority while constituted by a member or person that is a Judge of the Court or of another court created by the Parliament (section 20(2) of the Federal Court of Australia Act).

 - Where the President of the Fair Work Commission refers a question of law, it must be determined by the Full Court of the Federal Court pursuant to section 608(2) of the Fair Work Act 2009 external link.

 - Other legislation, such as section 44(3) of the Administrative Appeals Tribunal Act 1975 external link sets out the circumstances when a Full Court is required to hear an appeal.